 I do love a beautiful landscape, gorgeous flowers, and healthy green plants, but maintaining it all?
 Not as much.
 After a recent plant fail, Crazy Aunt Patty showed me a creative and inexpensive way to make a custom faux plant arrangement.
-I was originally skeptical but turns out, I may have to rethink faux plants.
-Let me show you what she showed me; how DIY fake plant decor, can look, well … rather real!
+I was originally skeptical but it turns out, I may have to rethink faux plants.
+Let me show you what she showed me; how to DIY fake plant decor, can look, well … rather real!
 What’s more, you can make it yourself in 15-minutes.
 Flat.

 I do pride myself in many domestic tasks, LOL 😜 but as the years go by, the lists get longer and the time gets shorter.
 So more recently, I have consciously tried to let go of the unnecessary.
 We all have our passions and non-negotiables, so why not focus on those, and reduce the tasks that don’t bring you joy.
 Marie Kondo has a point, no?
 It’s rather liberating actually.

 On the other hand, you might enjoy gardening and plant care but may just want to simplify.
 This is a great way to do that.
 The arrangements I am sharing today are very simple, but you can take it to the next level by adding additional plant varieties, colored plants or blooms, or more contrast.
 You can also look for artistic containers or unique plant stands.

 When you decide what type of plant arrangement you want and where you want to put it in your home or office, measure the containers you want to fill.
 Take pictures of the container, stand or hanger, and bring it along when you shop.

 Here are the project supplies that you will need.

 Green Stems enough for your container